MicrosoftDocs/visualstudio-docs/docs/debugger/just-in-time-debugging-in-visual-studio.md

 > [!IMPORTANT]
 >  In order for this procedure to work in a [release configuration](../debugger/how-to-set-debug-and-release-configurations.md), you need to turn off [Just My Code](../debugger/just-my-code.md).
 In Visual Studio, click **Tools / Options**.
 In the **Options** dialog, select **Debugging**.
 Remove the check from **Enable Just My Code**.

  Build the solution (in Visual Studio, choose **Build / Rebuild Solution**).
-You can choose either the Debug or the Release configuration.
+You can choose either the Debug or the Release configuration (choose **Debug** for the full debugging experience).
 For more information about build configurations, see [Understanding Build Configurations](../ide/understanding-build-configurations.md).

  The build process creates an executable ThrowsNullException.exe.
 You can find it under the folder where you created the C# project: **...\ThrowsNullException\ThrowsNullException\bin\Debug** or **...\ThrowsNullException\ThrowsNullException\bin\Release**.